Please login first

 Multi-Omics and Sensory Analysis of Coffea canephora: Assessing the Impact of Roasting Speed on Safety and Energy Efficiency

-Coffee consumption is expected to steadily rise in the next years, with an increasing incidence of Coffea canephora on the market.
-To date, consumers are demanding for high-quality and healthy beverages produced in an environmentally respectful manner.
-The study aimed to determine the optimal combination of acrylamide formation, sensory quality, and energy efficiency for blockchain-driven environmental accounting during the roasting process of C. canephora of different cup and market quality.
-Coffee was roasted in a professional 5-kg drum roaster at three speeds (fast, intermediate and slow) and profiles, resulting in a medium roast degree.
-Quantification of acrylamide showed compliance with the European legal benchmark across all roasting speeds, enabling a qualified panel to perform a sensory analysis of coffees in espresso brew, including aroma and taste attributes.
+Coffee consumption is expected to steadily rise in the next few years, with an increasing incidence of Coffea canephora on the market.
+To date, consumers are demanding high-quality and healthy beverages produced in an environmentally respectful manner.
+The study aimed to determine the optimal combination of acrylamide formation, sensory quality, and energy efficiency for blockchain-driven environmental accounting during the roasting process of C. canephora of different cups and market quality.
+Coffee was roasted in a professional 5 kg drum roaster at three speeds (fast, intermediate, and slow) and profiles, resulting in a medium roast degree.
+The quantification of acrylamide complied with the European legal benchmark across all roasting speeds, enabling a qualified panel to perform a sensory analysis of coffees in an espresso brew, including aroma and taste attributes.
 The chemical fingerprint of coffee was initially investigated through an untargeted metabolomics approach based on high-resolution mass spectrometry (UHPLC-Q-Orbitrap-HRMS).
-An ANOVA Multiblock Orthogonal Partial Least Squares analysis (AMOPLS) applied on metabolomics data enabled an accurate discrimination of coffee samples based on coffee market quality and roasting speed.
-Notably, their interaction was identified as a statistically significant discriminant factor (Residual Structure Ratio p-value=0.01), with the highest contribution to the model (Relative Sum of Squares=32.6%).
+An ANOVA Multiblock Orthogonal Partial Least Squares analysis (AMOPLS) applied to metabolomics data enabled an accurate discrimination of coffee samples based on coffee market quality and roasting speed.
+Notably, their interaction was identified as a statistically significant discriminant factor (Residual Structure Ratio p-value = 0.01), with the highest contribution to the model (Relative Sum of Squares = 32.6%).
 The majority of metabolites detected through the VIP2 approach belong to the lipid and lipid-like molecules chemical class, highlighting their pivotal role in defining the signature of C. canephora coffee.
-Regarding energy efficiency, the consumption recorded by the natural gas meter at the fast, intermediate and slow speeds did not show significant differences.
-The roaster and gas valve employed may influence the efficacy of the "Energy Calculator" of the roasting program "Artisan" (v.
+Regarding energy efficiency, the consumption recorded by the natural gas meter at the fast, intermediate, and slow speeds did not show significant differences.
+The roaster and gas valve employed may influence the efficacy of the “Energy Calculator” of the roasting program “Artisan” (v.
 2.10.4), requiring an appropriate configuration.
 The optimized program resulted in a mean underestimation of real methane consumption by 0.207 kWh (SD 0.124), making it a promising tool for carbon emission calculation in coffee roasting.
-Moreover, further investigations will be performed to build a multi-omics approach by integrating the UHPLC-Q-Orbitrap-HRMS database with the volatilomic analysis performed by GCxGC-MS technique, to reveal the potential network between the chemical profile and the sensory characteristics of the samples.
+Moreover, further investigations will be performed to build a multi-omics approach by integrating the UHPLC-Q-Orbitrap-HRMS database with the volatilomic analysis performed by the GCxGC-MS technique to reveal the potential network between the chemical profile and the sensory characteristics of the samples.

 • Open access